divarvel/monad-stacks-talk/slides.md

 <details role="note">
-No need to stay constrained to monad transformers just keep the typeclasses as interface (create your own), provide the interpreter you want (maybe using monad transformers)
+No need to stay constrained to monad transformers just keep the typeclasses as interface (create your own), provide the interpreter you want (maybe using monad transformers, maybe not)
 </details>

 ---